enricobottazzi/ZKverse/README.md

 I am compiling the file *multiplier.circom* and I want to:

-- Iutput the constraints in a r1cs format
+- Input the constraints in a r1cs format
 - Compile the circuit to wasm
 - Output witness in sym format
 - Compiles the circuit to c